Etc. -- Mrs. James Tunes' 1912 obit

 Introduction | Source Documents | Other Sources | Photocopies | Back

-An edited transcription of a page 1 article from 14 Mar 1912 Simcoe Reformer
+An lightly edited transcription of a page 1 article from 14 Mar 1912 Simcoe Reformer

 The Late Mrs. Tune

-The death occurred on Wednesday of last week of Mrs. James Tune, a resident of London for the past thirty years.
+The death occurred on Wednesday of last week of Mrs. James Tune, a resident of London for the past 30 years.

 Mrs. Tune was born in Simcoe 70 years ago yesterday, March 13th, and for many years resided here, her husband being the head of a firm manufacturing serated [sic] waters.